Pam Tillis: 19982001: Every Time and Thunder & Roses

 Tillis released Every Time for Arista Nashville in 1998.
 Unlike her previous albums, Tillis did not co-write any of the songs.
 She told The Tennessean at the time of the album's release that she thought her then-recent divorce from Bob DiPiero would make any song she co-wrote "dark and depressing".
-Contributing to the album were Beth Nielsen Chapman, Leslie Satcher, and Eagles member Timothy B. Schmit.
+Contributing writers on the album were Beth Nielsen Chapman, Leslie Satcher, and Eagles member Timothy B. Schmit.
 Tillis co-produced with guitarist and producer Billy Joe Walker Jr., with additional production from Chris Farren on his composition "We Must Be Thinking Alike".
 One of Satcher's compositions, "I Said a Prayer", was the album's lead single.
 This song reached number twelve on the American country charts and number seven on the Canadian country charts.
 The title track was the album's only other single.
 Jana Pendragon of Allmusic praised Tillis's voice and song selection, although she criticized the "usual overproduction that characterizes Nashville in the '90s".
 Joel Bernstein of Country Standard Time was mixed toward the album as well.
 He thought that "I Said a Prayer" sounded like a "sixties girl group" and said that the rest of the album "lacks her usual playfulness."

 Tillis was involved in multiple collaborative efforts after the release of Every Time.
 One of these was recording the original song "After a Kiss" for the soundtrack to the 1999 film Happy, Texas.
 This song charted at number 50 on Hot Country Songs that year.
-She was also one of several artists on the single "Same Old Train" from the 1999 Columbia Records tribute album A Tribute to Tradition.
+She was also one of several artists on the single "Same Old Train" from the 1999 Columbia Records tribute album Tribute to Tradition.
 This song won the Grammy Award for Best Country Collaboration with Vocals that same year.
 The Academy of Country Music also nominated this collaboration for Vocal Event of the Year, her last nomination to date from that association.
 She and Jason Sellers covered George Jones and Tammy Wynette's 1976 duet "Golden Ring" on Sellers's 1999 album A Matter of Time.
 Also in 1999, Tillis played several concerts with her father.
 In 2000, country singer Little Jimmy Dickens invited Tillis to become a member of the Grand Ole Opry.
 Marty Stuart inducted her on August 26, 2000.
 Later that year she appeared at a ceremony honoring the Grand Ole Opry's 75th anniversary, which was televised on the former TNN (The Nashville Network).
 Kenny Chesney's 2000 single "I Lost It" featured Tillis on background vocals.